natural-harmonia-gropius/hdr-toys/README.md

 - **What does hdr-toys.js do?**

-  HDR videos generally include metadata with luminance information, but shaders cannot access this data directly. `hdr-toys.js` provides an indirect way to retrieve it.
+  HDR videos generally include metadata with luminance information, but shaders cannot access this data directly. `hdr-toys.js` provides a way to indirectly pass the necessary information using the [glsl-shader-opts](https://mpv.io/manual/master/#options-glsl-shader-opts).

+  It also passes the number of frames for 1/3 second to reduce flickering, helping to smooth out rapid brightness changes.

 - **I feel the video always looks too dark.**